fauziramdaniii/Weather-App/README.md

 - Open Terminal, Write Command `npm install`
 - And Then Run The Weather App With Command `npm run dev`

+- For Assesement No 1 is in the RefactorCode.js

 [Live Demo](https://weather-app-nine-kappa-78.vercel.app/)

 [![Live Demo](https://img.shields.io/badge/Live-Demo-blue)](https://weather-app-nine-kappa-78.vercel.app/)